n8design/htwoo/REACT-CHANGELOG.md

 - HOOAccordion: New detail/summary element to implement accordion element.
 - HOOAccordionGroup: Container for a group of HOOAccordion elements.
 - HOOCardImage: Added caption property
+- GenericThemes: New helper class for adding theme support in non-SPFx solutions.